 The second issue is that as PBX is increasingly phased out in favor of VoIP and related service, there’s going to be less, and less professional support.
 Many reputable vendors are moving away from PBX altogether.

 Cloud-based options are more cost-effective

 There’s no getting around it: PBX services have stalled out in terms of price and will continue to adjust for inflation.
-Cloud-based services, however are getting more cost-effective by the day.
+Cloud-based phone systems, however are getting more cost-effective by the day.
 And we’re not just talking about price-per-line at the enterprise level, either.
 It’s cheaper to use a VoIP service even if you only need a few lines, and you’ll have far more bang for your buck in terms of features.
 There’s really no contest here.
 Yes, you may have some small upfront costs, but even in that sense, VoIP is more cost effective when compared to PBX because of its flexibility.
 Adding a new terminal is much easier on you (and your business’s property) than running new lines.